Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 The municipality continues to monitor trees in streets, parks and municipal grounds and safeguards trees by cutting overhanging branches when necessary.
 Dead trees are being cut up piece by piece and the plant material removed.

-In George the affected municipal trees are mostly alien and/or old and are therefore in any case being removed and systematically replaced when they die off.
+In George, the affected municipal trees are mostly alien and/or old and are therefore in any case being removed and systematically replaced when they die off.

 The municipality has been working with universities and other roleplayers since the beetle was first identified in George in March 2018 to find sustainable solutions to the overall issue and continues to do so.
 It has, for instance, allowed the testing of possible control measures on infected municipal trees.